C. L. R. James: Personal life

 James married his first wife, Juanita Young, in Trinidad in 1929, but his move three years later to Britain led to their estrangement.
 He met his second wife, Constance Webb (1918–2005), an American model, actress and author, after he moved to the US in 1938; she wrote of having first heard him speak in the spring of 1939 at a meeting in California.
 James and Webb married in 1946 and their son, C. L. R. James Jr, familiarly known as Nobbie, was born in 1949.
 Separated forcibly in 1952, by James's arrest and detention on Ellis Island, the couple divorced in 1953, when James was deported to Britain, while Webb remained in New York with Nobbie.
 A collection of James's letters to Webb was posthumously published as Special Delivery: The Letters of C.L.R.
 James to Constance Webb, 1939–1948, edited and introduced by Anna Grimshaw (Oxford, UK; Cambridge, MA: Blackwell Publishers, 1996).
-Stories written by James for his son were published in 2006 as The Nobbie Stories for Children and Adults, edited and introduced by Constance Webb.
+Stories written by James for his son were published in 2006 as The Nobbie Stories for Children and Adults, edited and introduced by Constance Webb (with a foreword by Anna Grimshaw).

 In 1956, James married Selma Weinstein (née Deitch), who had been a young member of the Johnson–Forest Tendency; they remained close political colleagues for more than 25 years, but divorced in 1980.
 She is best known as one of the founders of the International Wages for Housework Campaign.